Species

 Trachemys scripta elegans

-Sliders, the common pet store turtles, are also the most abandoned, and have become either an invasive or a naturalized species which is increasingly found in the wild.
-These problem turtles have lumpy, classic tortoise shell-type carapaces, striped heads with red and sometimes yellow ear patches, and yellow carapaces with black blotches.
-They can grow to be the size of dinner plates!
+Sliders, until recently the most common pet store turtles, are also the most abandoned.
+As a result, the are now one of the world’s most invasive species.
+With lumpy, tortoise shell-type carapaces, striped heads with red or yellow ear patches, and yellow carapaces with black blotches, they can be the size of dinner plates!
+Remove any found in the wild and contact your state wildlife agency.

 Hatchling Identification